ottery-app/oui/README.md

 <h3>Clickable</h3>
 <p>
-These are the varables that are used for clickable objects.
-This ui was designed for web aplications and so the sizes for clickable objects are scaled for that.
-If you wanted to switch to a pc based website you could edit that here.
+These are the variables that are used for clickable objects.
+This UI was designed for web applications, and so the sizes for clickable objects are scaled for that.
+If you wanted to switch to a PC-based website, you could edit that here.
 </p>
 <a href="https://github.com/ottery-app/oui/blob/main/styles/clickable.js">See source code for more details</a>

 <hr></hr>

-<h3>banners</h3>
+<h3>Banners</h3>
 <p>
 These are used for handling the sizes of banners such as the header.
 </p>